UWSEDS/uwseds.github.io/software.md

 [conda](https://conda.io/docs/) package management system, described below.

 ## sqlite3
-``sqlite3`` provides a simple environment for access SQL databases on your computer.
+``sqlite3`` provides a simple environment for access to SQL databases on your computer.
 It also provides a python API.
 ``sqlite3`` is packaged with MacOS and other systems.
 You can check if ``sqlite3`` is installed on your system by typing ``sqlite3`` at the command line of a terminal session.